linuxhw/hw-probe/README.md

 AppImage
 --------

-The portable app that runs anywhere, no need to install anything.
-Just download [hw-probe-1.5-149-x86_64.AppImage](https://github.com/linuxhw/hw-probe/releases/download/1.5/hw-probe-1.5-149-x86_64.AppImage) and run the following command in terminal to probe your computer:
+The portable app that runs anywhere (with `glibc >= 2.17`), no need to install anything.
+Just download [hw-probe-1.6.4-186-x86_64.AppImage](https://github.com/linuxhw/hw-probe/releases/download/1.6/hw-probe-1.6.4-186-x86_64.AppImage) and run the following command in terminal to probe your computer:

-    chmod +x ./hw-probe-1.5-149-x86_64.AppImage
+    chmod +x ./hw-probe-1.6.4-186-x86_64.AppImage
-    sudo -E ./hw-probe-1.5-149-x86_64.AppImage -all -upload
+    sudo -E ./hw-probe-1.6.4-186-x86_64.AppImage -all -upload

 You may need to install `fuse-libs` or `libfuse2` package if it is not pre-installed in your Linux distribution to run appimages.
-Also try [old AppImage](https://github.com/linuxhw/hw-probe/releases/download/1.4/hw-probe-1.4-135-x86_64.AppImage) if you have troubles to run the latest image (e.g. on ancient Linux versions).
+Try [old AppImage](https://github.com/linuxhw/hw-probe/releases/download/1.4/hw-probe-1.4-135-x86_64.AppImage) if you have troubles to run the latest image (e.g. on ancient Linux distributions with `glibc < 2.17`).

 ###### Supported systems

-The app runs on all 64-bit Linux distributions with `Glibc >= 2.14` including:
+The [old AppImage](https://github.com/linuxhw/hw-probe/releases/download/1.4/hw-probe-1.4-135-x86_64.AppImage) runs on all 64-bit Linux distributions with `Glibc >= 2.14` including:

 * Ubuntu 12.04 and newer
 * Linux Mint 13 and newer